FederatedAI/KubeFATE/docs/tutorials/Build_Two_Parties_FATE_Cluster_in_One_Linux_Machine_with_MiniKube.md

 2. A domain name for ingress of KubeFATE service and FATE-Dashboard.
 A alternative is set host both to deploying machine and client to access FATE-Dashboard.
 In this tutorial, we suppose to the latter case.
 3. Docker have been installed in the Linux machine.
 To install a Docker, please refer to [Install Docker in Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 4. Network connectivity to dockerhub, and google storage
-5. Create a folder for whole tutorial
+5. Setup the global KubeFATE version using in the tutorial and create a folder for whole tutorial.
+We use KubeFATE v1.3.0-a in this tutorial, other version should be similar.
 	```
+  export version=v1.3.0-a
 	cd ~ && mkdir demo && cd demo
 	```